-At some point in our expat lives, at least some of us will decide to leave Germany to return home or to a better place for good reason.
-However, like you’ve done it when you arrived in Germany the first time, there are certain processes to follow when you leave the country to avoid future bureaucratic headaches.
+At some point in our expat lives, at least some of us will decide to return home or to a better place for good reason.
+However when it comes to expats in Germany, like you’ve done it when you arrived here the first time, there are certain processes to follow when you leave the country to avoid future bureaucratic headaches.

 What Happens If You Don’t Deregister In Germany?

 A person must deregister when they move abroad permanently.
 In the event you fail to deregister when leaving the country permanently, whether on purpose or not, you could be fined up to 1.000 euros.

 Additionally, the authorities may consider you still as a resident in Germany and make you liable to pay taxes.
 Your health insurance may still charge you as you need to have mandatory health insurance while in Germany.

 I forgot to deregister in Germany when I left.
 What to do now?

 If you left Germany without deregistering your address here, you still have the possibility to send the deregister application from the place wherever you are through post to the city or town where you lived in Germany.
 You must also send copies of the passports of all persons who lived with you along with the application form.

 As we know, there are no fines for late deregistration.
 However, your local citizen’s office will be able to give you a precise answer to that.